tsgates/arch-wiki-markdown/wiki/3G_and_GPRS_modems_with_pppd.md

 GPRS modes.
 It has been tested and directly works with no modifications (except for the device name) with:

--   Huawey EM770 MiniPCIe modem (Asus Eee PC 1000H Go internal integrated modem).
+-   Huawei EM770 MiniPCIe modem (Asus Eee PC 1000H Go internal integrated modem).
--   Huawey E220 and E1552 external USB dongles.
+-   Huawei E220 and E1552 external USB dongles.
 -   Nokia N73 (USB tethering; select "PC Suite" when the phone asks).
 -   Nokia CS-15 (lsusb says 0421:0612 Nokia Mobile Phones)
 -   Alcatel x310e (carrier: Wind IT)